Spin Control: Reducing plastic pollution might not be in the bag

 Shortly after the ban passed, however, COVID hit, and people became worried about the virus being spread by reusable bags being taken back and forth from home to store.
 Critics of the ban suggested canceling it; then-Gov. Jay Inslee delayed it by executive order until October.

-Earlier this year, the Legislature voted to delay the switch to the 4 millimeter bags until the start of 2028 – and maybe even cancel it before it takes effect.
+Earlier this year, the Legislature voted to delay the switch to the 4 mil bags until the start of 2028 – and maybe even cancel it before it takes effect.

 There are questions about how often, if at all, the current plastic bags are being reused.
-And if the 4 millimeter bag isn’t reused about 1½ times more than the 2.25 millimeter bag – and eight times more than the old 0.5 millimeter bag – it’s using more petroleum products for the same amount of use
+And if the 4 mil bag isn’t reused about 1½ times more than the 2.25 mil bag – and eight times more than the old 0.5 mil bag – it’s using more petroleum products for the same amount of use

 “What is the point and purpose of moving to an even thicker bag if they’re generally single use?”
 Rep. Davina Duerr, D-Bothell, said last week at a work session for the House Environment and Energy Committee to talk about what to do about bags next year.

-Note: Editor’s note: A previous version of this story incorrectly referred to the thickness in bags in millimeters.
-Plastic is measured in mils.